IRIM-Technology-Transition-Lab/camera-calibration/README.rst

 ------------------------------------
 The calibration routine can be run from within another script like this::

-   import camera_calibration as cc`` cc.calibrate(dir, rows, cols, win, save, outdir, space, visualize)
+   import camera_calibration as cc cc.calibrate(dir, rows, cols, win, save, outdir, space, visualize, circles)

 ============= ========= ========================================================
 Arg           Type      Use